Ask an Agent

 Can an insurance company force me to be added to a policy?

-My parents (in their 60s) have full coverage on their car and have been with their insurance company, Allstate, for several years with no claims against them and spotless records.
+Can Allstate force my parents to add me to their policy?
+My parents, in their 60s, have full coverage on their car and have been with Allstate for several years, with no claims against them and a spotless record.
 I live with them at their home and have my own older model Toyota and a clean record.
 I never drive their cars and shouldn't need to.

-My living situation came up when my parents recently talked to their insurance agent, and they were told they'd have to add me to the policy.
-I can't afford Allstate, my parents don't want to switch, and I have my own insurance anyway.
+My living situation came up when my parents recently spoke to their insurance agent, and they were told they would have to add me to the policy.
+I can't afford Allstate, my parents don't want to switch, and I already have my own insurance.
 They don't want to lose their policy by refusing.

 Is this fair?
 Are they taking advantage of their long-time, perfect customers?
 I'm concerned about my parents being taken advantage of, and of us having to pay more on a three-person policy when we're trying to save money by living together.